The canonical ring of a stacky curve: Main result

+For log stacky curves that are not hyperbolic, the canonical ring is isomorphic to $k$ (when $\chi>0$) or a polynomial ring in one variable (when $\chi=0$): see Example~\ref{exm:trivcano}.
+We may relax the hypothesis that $k$ is perfect by asking instead that the stacky curve is \emph{separably rooted} (Definition~\ref{D:separably-rooted}).
+It is a slightly surprising consequence of our computation of canonical rings that the Gr\"obner basis structure really only depends only on the signature and not on the position of the stacky points themselves.

-For tables of canonical rings for small signature, see the Appendix.
-As stated, the bounds given in the above theorem are sharp: a classical hyperelliptic curve of genus $2$ (with nothing stacky or log about it) or a classical log curve with $\delta=1$ have canonical rings with minimal generators in degrees up to $3$ with minimal relations in degree up to $6$.
-At the other extreme, a stacky curve with signature $(0;2,3,7;0)$ has canonical ring generated in degrees $6,14,21$ with a single relation in degree $42$.
-But if one excludes an explicit finite list of families as well as a few sporadic signatures, then the canonical ring is generated by elements of degree at most $e$ with relations of degree at most $2e$, and this result is sharp as already can be seen by the generic case $e=1$ of Petri's theorem.
-It is a slightly surprising consequence of our computation of canonical rings that the Gr\"obner basis structure depends only essentially on the signature and not on the position of the stacky points themselves.
+The bounds given in the above theorem are sharp: \begin{itemize} \item A hyperelliptic curve $\XX$ of genus $2$ with $\delta=0$ and $e=1$ (nothing stacky or log about it) has $R(\XX,\Delta)$ minimally generated in degrees up to $3$ with minimal relations up to degree $6$: see \eqref{eq:hyperell-sec1-eq2}. \item A (non-stacky) log curve $(\XX,\Delta)$ with $\delta=1$ and $e=1$ also has a canonical ring with minimal generators in degrees up to $3$ with minimal relations in degree up to $6$: see sections~\ref{ss:genus-at-least-3-d-1,hyperelliptic}--\ref{ss:genus-at-least-3-d-1,nonhyperelliptic}. \item A stacky curve with signature $(0;2,3,7;0)$ has $e=7$ and canonical ring generated in degrees $6,14,21$ with a single relation in degree $42$. \end{itemize} For many tables of canonical rings for small signature, see the Appendix.

+Losing a bit of generality, but as part of the same argument, we can improve the bound in the main theorem as follows.

+\begin{corollary} With notation as in the Main Theorem~\ref{mainthm}, if $g \geq 2$ and $\delta \neq 1,2$, then $R(\XX,\Delta)$ is generated in degree at most $e$ with relations in degree at most $2e$. \end{corollary}

+The bound in Corollary~\ref{cor:muchpetri} is sharp in several senses.
+First, it reduces to the one provided by Petri's theorem in the case $e=1$.
+Moreover, for all $e \geq 2$, the bound is achieved by a non-exceptional curve of genus $g \geq 3$ with a single stacky point of order $e$ (Example~\ref{exm:sharpbounds}).